 PHC is not a “science” school, and its departments and faculty bear this out.
 However, PHC strongly supports Christian integration within the sciences.
 Creationism, in particular, is encouraged, as witnessed by the “Origins: 2012” conference to be held there this July.

 PHC has TRACS accreditation but not ATS or SACS.
 PHC is not the cheapest school to attend, coming in rather high among its competitors at between $35,238-$38,648 for tuition, room and board per year (not counting fees).
 However, for students interested in pre-law, government, or the liberal arts, PHC is still much less expensive than the $50,000 average among top-tier schools.

 PHC is the second-smallest (294 students) and the youngest (founded in 1998) school on this list, and combined with its austere degree options—offering only two tracks: government and liberal arts—PHC will strike many prospects as small, safe, simple, and superior.

-Founded in 1946 as LeTourneau Technical Institute, to serve returning World War II veterans with vocational training, this upstart sprouted into LeTourneau University, a 3,000-student, $34,000-a-year, coeducational private Christian college specializing in vocational sciences.
+Founded in 1946 as LeTourneau Technical Institute, to serve returning World War II veterans with vocational training, this upstart sprouted into LeTourneau University, a 2,700-student, coeducational, private Christian college specializing in vocational sciences.

 LeTourneau is practical.
 The school also prioritizes homeschoolers, even hosting homeschool symposiums on its main campus in Longview.
 LeTourneau is unique on this list for having no significant humanities department.
 Instead they have reputation for offering vocation-ready science and engineering degrees taught from a distinctly Christian worldview.
 Costs vary according to major.
 Traditional students pay $38,950 total per year, while engineering majors pay an addition $2,500, and aviation majors an additional $8,000.
 Letourneau’s vision statement bears this out: “Claiming every workplace in every nation as their mission field.”
 As a Christian school, this approach means that the sciences are taught with some regard for the Bible, creation, and Christian stewardship, while seeking to locate one’s scientific contributions within the greater picture of God’s revelation in nature.